24 September 2024

 I have changed my mind about Azul Airlines.

-Initially, never having flown with them, manouvering within their App and receiving all communications in Portuguese was disconcerting.
+Initially, never having flown with them, maneuvering within their App and receiving all communications in Portuguese was disconcerting.

-However, Azul has done a good job.
-I have flown 7 domestic flights with Azul.
-One flight out of seven was late; two flights had to have a second go-around in order to stick the landing; all pilots tend to slam on the brakes upon landing (short runways?); staff was helpful and, be still my heart, actually helped the “elderly” lift bags into the overhead.
+However, Azul proved worthy.
+I flew 7 domestic flights with Azul.
+One flight out of seven was late; two flights tried a second go-around in order to stick the landing; all pilots tended to slam on the brakes upon landing (short runways?); staff was helpful and, be still my heart, actually helped the “elderly” lift bags into the overhead.

 A lesson for all airlines?
 Azul’s VP of People and Customers sent me an apology for the late flight.
 “We are very sorry for the unforeseen situation with your flight to Cuiaba…we’re sorry about that.”
 Easy personal relations, more airlines should automatically do the same.